Wuodan/pentoo-iso-tester/README.md

 Packer builds with -on-error=ask, leaving the VM open for inspection if anything goes wrong.

 ## ToDo
 * Uefi: Can't boot anything by UEFI with packer/vagrant/vbox.
-It just shows the efi-shell, please help
-* Vagrant SSH: 'vagrant up' can't connect by ssh, but ssh is working in all other cases, even by vagrant.
+This was in 2018, have to retry.